radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/dapr-microservices-add-dapr/index.md

 ---
 type: docs
-title: "Add a Dapr statestore to the app"
+title: "Add Dapr sidecars and a Dapr statestore to the app"
 linkTitle: "Add Dapr"
-description: "Connect a Dapr state store to the tutorial application"
+description: "How to enable Dapr sidecars and connect a Dapr state store to the tutorial application"
 weight: 3000
 ---